 - Brave.
 You already have a job, or at least the means of getting one.
 That livelihood is about to go away and you’re about to step off that path into the unknown.
 Bravery and courage are the only things to describe the decision you’re making.
 You can research and prepare yourself until you know all the facts.
 But actually going through with it takes real bravery.
 All of these characteristics will not only motivate you to along your journey to become a nurse, they will also help your nursing career.
 However, bravery will be especially important to hang on to.

-If these characteristic sound like you, then Utica College’s Accelerated Second Degree in Nursing in New York is where you’ll find others just like you.
+If these characteristics sound like you, then Utica College’s Accelerated Second Degree in Nursing in New York is where you’ll find others just like you.
 Contact us to speak with an advisor and start your new life today!